-Getting custom open sound control (link has been down for a while…) messages to properly trigger MIDI events in OSCulator is not as simple as it might look like.
+Getting custom open sound control messages to properly trigger MIDI events in OSCulator is not as simple as it might look like.
 Since I made good progress in the last few days (with the gracious help of Camille Troillard, the author of the software), I though I’d share some of my findings.

 OSCulator is a tool mostly designed to bridge OSC compatible hardware (and various other controllers such as the Wiimote) to software.
 I myself use it primarily as an OSC-to-MIDI bridge and it works quite well for that purpose.
 However, getting a working setup is a bit more involved than I had expected.
 Here’s a primer on how to quickly get started.

 First of all, you need to decide upon a syntax to use for the OSC messages.
 That’s important because if you do not do it right, you’ll end up wasting a lot of time like I did.
 See, instead of inventing my own syntax, I thought it would be a good idea to follow some agreed upon de facto standard.
 The only one I found was the one described on the web site of a similar tool called Occam.
 It uses messages such as :

 As it turned out, this syntax did not play well in OSCulator.
 The reason is that OSCulator cannot extract parameters from the address pattern (the slash-separated first part).
 So instead I had to use something like that :